michalszynkiewicz/from-spring-to-microprofile/README.md

-# How to migrate a Spring Boot app to MicroProfile
+# This project is an illustration for the "Eclipse MicroProfile for Spring Boot developers" blog post
 This repository consists of two projects, one written in Spring Boot - in the `spring-boot` directory and one written in MicroProfile, in the `microprofile` directory